Visyond/website-hugo/site/content/solutions/what-if-analysis.md

     title: 'Get Insights with Predictive Analytics'
     titlePrefix: '2'
   - descr: >-
-      Confidently answer ‘what-if’ questions, and publish interactive web-dashboards for others to safely play with the numbers.</br></br>
+      Confidently answer ‘what-if’ questions, and share online dashboards where others can safely play with the numbers.</br></br>
-      <b>Simply select cells and charts, and the dashboard is ready.</b>
+      Simply select cells and charts, and the dashboard is ready.
     benefitsList:
       - text: >-
           Apply scenarios to dashboards, or play with the numbers in ‘What-if’ mode.